Devp00l/vagrant-helper-scripts/README.md

 * `revert` -> Reverts machines back to last snapshot state

-## vagrant-common-action.sh
+## vagrant-common-action
 Provides actions that are pretty common.
-It also assumes that `libvirt-snapshot.sh` exists in the same directory.
+It also assumes that `libvirt-snapshot` is available as command too.

-Usage: `./vagrant-common-actions.sh <command>`
+Usage: `vagrant-common-actions <command>`

 Available commands:
 * `rebuild` -> Rebuilds vagrant images and starts them (this takes a long time)"